Antibody IgG Testing FAQ

 Do I have to wait in the waiting room?

 No. In an effort to help prevent the spread of coronavirus (COVID-19), we have closed our waiting rooms and introduced “CARE FROM YOUR CAR”, a simple car triage process to aid in preventing contact with infected patients.
 We kindly ask you to remain in your car and call us at the number provided on the front door.
-A Sinai Team member will come out to your car to personally coordinate your care.
-All patients will be asked to remain in their car, and out of the waiting room until it is time for their visit with a Sinai provider.
+A Citra Team member will come out to your car to personally coordinate your care.
+All patients will be asked to remain in their car, and out of the waiting room until it is time for their visit with a Citra provider.
 Only the patient will be allowed to come into the clinic unless there is a minor involved.